Soybean: Uses, Benefits, Side Effects By Dr. Rajeev Singh

 Dr. Rajeev Singh, BAMS

-The high protein content of soybean may help maintain proper blood pressure.
-Soy protein is generally hypotensive; that is, it may help to reduce blood pressure.4 However, further studies are required to check the effect of soybean on lowering blood pressure in humans.
+The high protein content of soybeans may help maintain proper blood pressure.
+Soy protein is generally hypotensive; that is, it may help to reduce blood pressure.4 However, further studies are required to check the effect of soybeans on lowering blood pressure in humans.
 You must check your blood pressure and consult a doctor if your blood pressure is not within the normal range.

 Isoflavones present in soybeans may help to improve overall skin health.
 Soybeans may increase collagen synthesis, a protein that may improve the skin elasticity, and water-holding capacity of the skin, reducing pigmentation, and wrinkles.4 However, you must consult a doctor if you see any abnormality in your skin instead of self-medicating.

 Soybean may be beneficial in managing depression and Isoflavones present in soybean may have anti-depressant properties.
-Studies have shown that the consumption of soybean may reduce depressive symptoms.4 However, further studies are required to check the anti-depressant property of soybean.
+Studies have shown that the consumption of soybeans may reduce depressive symptoms.4 However, further studies are required to check the anti-depressant properties of soybeans.
 You must consult a psychiatrist if you have depression or depressive symptoms.

-Though there are studies that show the benefits of soybean in various conditions, these are insufficient and there is a need for further studies to establish the true extent of the benefits of soybean on human health.
+Though there are studies that show the benefits of soybeans in various conditions, these are insufficient and there is a need for further studies to establish the true extent of the benefits of soybeans on human health.

 Also Read: Black Chana: Uses, Benefits, Side Effects By Dr. Rajeev Singh